We need to talk about Kevin.

 Kevin De Bruyne Cards: Buyers Guide

 We’ve put together a brief guide looking at the current state of the Kevin De Bruyne card market.
 Do we think he’s a solid investment option?
+In a word, yes.

 You’ll be able to find cheaper numbered parallels and various collectible De Bruyne cards at an affordable price, although the same can’t be said for the cards that made it onto this list.